Vineet880256/Ineuron-Course/Git-Folder/Assignment-1-Solution/Task-1_Sol.md

 ### Task 1 Solution File
 #### 15 basic commands of Git

-1. git branch
+1. git branch <br>
-This command is used to create a new branch or used to see existing branches.
+##This command is used to create a new branch or used to see existing branches.

 2. git status
 This command track the updates on working directory and staged snapshot